 Truth be told, there will be a time when you will be all fed up with your strict diet, so it would be wise if you were predecided on certain diet-breaking meals you could include in your diet.
 Diet-breaking meals constitute emotional relief and motivation boost.
 This will establish in your mind how eating allegedly, evil foods, won’t make you fat again.
 More importantly, this will also mitigate your views on what bad foods really are.

 Consuming bad foods whilst might sound counterproductive, is a vital part of a successful diet.
 Ideally, you should have diet-breaking meals 3-4 times per month, to really understand how there is no bad food, just food misuse.
 Evidently, you cannot consume such meals more than 4 times per month, as it could potentially sabotage your efforts for weight loss.

 Taking a Break from dieting

-Another way for you to generate a positive association with food, is by occasionally opting out of your diet and resuming normal food consumption.
-This will allow you to realize that in order to maintain your new weight you will not have to keep depriving yourself from food, just eat normally and always in moderation.
+Another way for you to generate a positive association with food is by occasionally opting out of your diet and resuming normal food consumption.
+This will allow you to realize that in order to maintain your new weight you will not have to keep depriving yourself of food, just eat normally and always in moderation.

 That’s where diet breaks come in; they allow you to wake up your metabolism and make you realize that eating more quantity doesn’t always result in weight gain.

-Succeeding in your weight loss goals means to start investing in a healthy relationship with food, food is your fuel after all, treat it as such.
+Succeeding in your weight loss goals means to start investing in a healthy relationship with food, food is your fuel, that how to develop a healthy relationship with food, after all, treat it as such.